 Ingredients

-Let’s begin by lining a large baking sheet with parchment paper.
+Begin by lining a large baking sheet with parchment paper.
 Set it aside.

 Next, let’s roast about 1 cup of almonds, ¾ cup of sunflower seeds and ½ cup of pumpkin seeds.

-Remove the nuts and seeds from the pan; give them a quick chop and allow them to cool down.
+Remove the nuts and seeds from the pan; give them a quick rough chop and allow them to cool down.

-Quickly stir in the room temperature nuts and seeds to combine properly together.
-With the help of an offset spatula, spread evenly on a parchment-lined baking sheet to about ¼-½ inch thick.
+With the help of an offset spatula, spread evenly on a parchment-lined baking sheet to about ¼-½ inch thick.inch thick.
+If you are garnishing flaky salt, crush it lightly between your fingertips as you evenly sprinkle it over the chocolate.

 The only thing left to do is break into pieces and enjoy.